Horton Park (1405 Glenwood Ave)

 Note: The parks close at dusk and shall be evacuated by this time.

 Pavilion rentals are granted on a first come, first serve basis.
 Anyone wishing to reserve/rent any township pavilion must complete the short rental application and pay the appropriate rental fee to Laketon Township.
-CLICK HERE for the Pavilion Reservation Form updated June 2020
+CLICK HERE for the Pavilion Reservation Form with updated 2023 rental rates.

 PLEASE READ THE FULL POLICY BELOW: